alperozisik/sf-extension-simple-oauth2/README.md

 This module is a forked version of [simple-oauth2](https://github.com/lelylan/simple-oauth2) modified to be used in Smartface enviornment.

-For general usage plase refer to the [original REAME file](./ORIGINAL_README.md) first.
+For general usage plase refer to the [original README file](./ORIGINAL_README.md) first.
 This file is remain untouched.
 Usage differences for Smartface are explained in this document.

 ## Install